Irving's Community Read

 How do you encourage adults to read in the face of declining readership?

 The Irving Public Library tackled this challenge when it launched "One Book, One Irving," it's first month-long Community Read initiative in 2006.
 Community Read initiatives encourage reading by giving out free copies of a book to adults and hosting cultural programs about the book for 30 days.
 Find out more on the What is a Community Reads Initiative page.

-In 2008 Irving was a selected to participate in the national Big Read program by the National Endowment of the Arts (NEA) and Arts Midwest.
+From 2008 to 2014, and 2016 Irving was a selected to participate in the national Big Read program by the National Endowment of the Arts (NEA) and Arts Midwest.
 These sponsors, along with our local partners the Friends of the Irving Public Library, funded Irving's Community Read, giving away thousand of selected books to adults and children, along with themed programs and book discussions.
 Here's the list of titles celebrated since its inauguration with the Big Read years marked (*):

 2006 - The Life of Pi by Yann Martel

 2007 - The House on Mango Street by Sandra Cisneros

 2008* - The Maltese Falcon by Dashiell Hammett